Information for companies

 Any deeds or documents can be sent to the following e-mail address: helpdesk@lbr.lu

 5.2.
-Is it compulsory to file an income tax return, a municipal business tax return and a wealth tax return each year?
+Is it compulsory to file an income tax return, a municipal business tax return and a wealth tax return each year (form 500)?

 Under Article 169(1) of the Income Tax Law (L.I.R.), corporate bodies that have been wound up are liable to tax on the net profit realised during the course of their liquidation.
 The assessment takes place upon the conclusion of the liquidation where this does not exceed a period of three years.
 If the liquidation procedure takes longer than three years, an assessment is carried out at the end of each financial year (Article 169(2) L.I.R.).